 While I wasn’t able to fully explore the train station during my departure (from Tashkent to Samarkand), I saw how nice it was during my return trip (from Samarkand to Tashkent).

-There were enough seats as a waiting area, some stores selling snacks and beverages, toilets and the ticketing counter as well.
-It’s not really extravagant and as beautiful compared to Samarkand’s train station but I think it’s not lacking in any way.
+There were enough seats in the waiting area, some stores selling snacks and beverages, toilets, and a ticketing counter as well.
+It’s not extravagant and as beautiful as Samarkand’s train station but it’s not lacking in any way.

 Train Platform

 A little surprising (at least to me), the train platform can be accessed from a different entrance gate.
-Not sure if I missed a step or something but the entrance gate is not inside the main building of the train station.
-It’s on the right side of the train station with a small separate room as the entrance.
-After passing through the room (as the entrance) where the bags are inspected, I found myself walking in front of the train platform.
-And the train platform is exactly at the back of the train station’s main building.
-Not sure if I did it correctly to be honest.
+Not sure if I missed a step or something but the entrance gate to the platform is on the right side of the train station.

-The Sharq Train from Tashkent to Samarkand (Bukhara)
+The Sharq Train from Tashkent to Bukhara (stopping at Samarkand)

-With my very little experience when it comes to trains, it’s my first train ride on a carriage with seating rows.
-My other train experiences so far are on a sleeper train (Kupe) from Baku to Tbilisi and on an open carriage with bunk beds (Platzkartny) train from Tbilisi to Yerevan.
-Without any bias, the Sharq Train looks very decent albeit not very modern looking or new.
+Another first time for me, a first train ride on a carriage with seating rows!
+My other train experiences so far are on a sleeper train (Kupe) from Baku to Tbilisi and on an open carriage with bunk beds (Platzkartny) from Tbilisi to Yerevan.
+Without any bias, the Sharq Train looks very decent and comfortable.

-• NO Wi-Fi on board.
-There’s a TV but it’s not Netflix.
+- There's NO Wi-Fi on board.
+There's a TV with local shows, but it's not Netflix.

-• I heard there are toilets but I didn’t see it with my own eyes.
+- I heard there are toilets, but I didn't see them with my own eyes.

 Despite not being able to book a seat on the Afrosiyob Train, the ride from Tashkent to Samarkand on the Sharq train of Uzbek Railways was a breeze.
-There were no delays, straightforward and a very decent mode of transportation between the two cities (and other cities).
+There were no delays, straightforward, and it was such a decent mode of transportation between the two cities (and other cities).
 Not to mention that it is affordable for a budget traveler like me.
-What are you waiting for?
-Book your tickets now!